-Soda cleaning is an environmentally-friendly type of media blasting that removes char/smoke, paint, dirt, coatings and other surface contaminants without causing damage to the surface being cleaned.
+Soda cleaning is an environmentally-friendly type of media blasting that removes char/smoke, paint, rust, dirt, coatings and other surface contaminants without causing damage to the surface being cleaned.

 Unlike sand blasting, the action of the sodium bicarbonate used does not cause heat buildup, sparks, or abrasion to the substrata.
 Sodium bicarbonate is water soluble and in most cases, depending on your local laws, can be disposed of through conventional drainage systems.

 The only material that needs to be disposed of is the contaminant removed, which can be separated by dissolving the blast media in water, and the use of a filter or centrifuge to separate the contaminant from the solution.